SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/ColumnOptionOptionsOverview.md

 ## xpos

-This option indicates that this column contains the coordinate along the X-axis for dynamic positioning of shapes in Visio.
+This option indicates that this column contains the coordinate along the X-axis for dynamic positioning of shapes in Visual Overview.

-Refer to [Shape positioning based on coordinates stored in dynamic tables](xref:Positioning_shapes_dynamically1#shape-positioning-based-on-coordinates-stored-in-dynamic-tables) for more information about this option to positioning shapes dynamically.
+For more information about this option to positioning shapes dynamically, see [Shape positioning based on coordinates stored in dynamic tables](xref:Positioning_shapes_dynamically1#shape-positioning-based-on-coordinates-stored-in-dynamic-tables).

 ## ypos

-This option indicates that this column contains the coordinate along the Y-axis for dynamic positioning of shapes in Visio.
+This option indicates that this column contains the coordinate along the Y-axis for dynamic positioning of shapes in Visual Overview.

-Refer to [Shape positioning based on coordinates stored in dynamic tables](xref:Positioning_shapes_dynamically1#shape-positioning-based-on-coordinates-stored-in-dynamic-tables) for more information about this option to positioning shapes dynamically.
+For more information about this option to positioning shapes dynamically, see [Shape positioning based on coordinates stored in dynamic tables](xref:Positioning_shapes_dynamically1#shape-positioning-based-on-coordinates-stored-in-dynamic-tables).